SHANIQUETS/Shanique-Portfolio/README.md

 # Shanique-Portfolio
-created to showcase skills I have aquired consisting of group projects and an Integration pipeline I generated using a large healthcare data set.
+created to showcase the skills I have aquired consisting of Individual work, group projects and Integration pipeline I generated using a large healthcare data set.